 - Nominating a charity is for members only – we send you the nomination form in our membership emails that you should receive starting approximately one month before a meeting.
 If you are NOT receiving your emails, please email us through our Contact page or email Steph at firstname.lastname@example.org.

 Follow us on Facebook - we encourage you to find and follow us on Facebook.
 We share information there such as meeting details, charity announcements, and more.

-2) The meeting starts with one of our co-chairs greeting our presenters and members.
+1) The meeting starts promptly at 6pm.
+One of our co-chairs greet our presenters and members.
 They will share any housekeeping notes at this time, including collecting charity nominations for the next meeting.
-Then the big reveal!
-We share the three selected charities with our membership – all of which have been nominated by a member, randomly selected from the hat, and vetted by the co-chairs.
+Then we introduce the three selected charities with our membership – all of which have been nominated by a member, randomly selected from the hat, and vetted by the co-chairs.

 3) We hear from our 3 selected organizations.
 A presenter from each charity has 5 minutes only to share with our membership what their organization would do with the donation if they are chosen.
 No collateral material (brochures, etc) are allowed, and no question/answer period.

 4) Voting.
 After hearing all three presentations, each member votes by secret ballot who they would like to donate to.
 Volunteers collect the ballots and whisk them away for counting.

 5) Charity update.
 While the votes are being tallied, we hear an update from the last organization who received a donation from us.
 They fill us in on how our support has impacted their organization and the progress of the programming the funds were earmarked for.